 It is mainly used in making ammonia fertiliser for food production, for chemicals such as methanol and to remove impurities during oil refining.

-This ‘grey’ hydrogen emits around the same emissions as the global aviation industry every year.
+This fossil hydrogen, also known as grey hydrogen, emits around the same emissions as the global aviation industry every year.

-Given how much energy we will need to only decarbonise where fossil-based hydrogen is already polluting today, we need to take a prioritised approach to where hydrogen is used.
+Given how much energy we will need to only decarbonise where fossil hydrogen is already polluting today, we need to take a prioritised approach to where hydrogen is used.

 Facts on hydrogen and domestic heating

-- Blue hydrogen made from natural gas and CCS uses at least 40% more gas than boilers using natural gas outright, and so would increase the gas imports of many countries, undermining energy security.
+- Fossil hydrogen with CCS made from natural gas uses at least 40% more gas than boilers using natural gas outright, and so would increase the gas imports of many countries, undermining energy security.

-- Powering boilers with ‘green’ hydrogen uses x6 more renewable energy than the renewable energy used for heat pumps.
+- Powering boilers with renewable hydrogen uses x6 more renewable energy than the renewable energy used for heat pumps.